Zekaloes/gmail-login-growtopia/README.md

 Done!
 The setup is complete.
 Not Trusting gmail.exe?
-You can decompile gmail.exe if u have some coding experiences; it’s not even obfuscated. or you can buy the source code for gmail.exe.
+You can decompile gmail.exe if u have some coding experiences; it’s not even obfuscated. or you can compile the source code by yourself
 ---------------------
 ---------------------
 [WARNING]